 This course is a breadth of knowledge course as designated by Dakota Wesleyan's general education program.
 Breadth of knowledge courses expose students to knowledge and concepts that Dakota Wesleyan University believes all its graduates should possess.

-155 Survey of Accounting
+155 Survey of Accounting 3 hours SP

 This course is an introduction to basic concepts of financial and managerial accounting.